EMI Films (UK)This is a featured page

 • In The Jazz Singer (the 1980 Neil Diamond version), the still EMI logo appears superimposed in the style of the opening credit sequence.

-• The notorious Village People movie Can't Stop The Music had the EMI logo appearing as if it was made of solid gold.
+• The notorious Village People movie Can't Stop The Music had the EMI logo appearing as if it was made of solid silver.

-• The Deer Hunter opened with the Universal Globe followed by a black and white EMI Film Distributors ID ("A Member of the Thorn Group" byline version).
+• The Deer Hunter opened with the Universal Globe (on U.S. prints) followed by a white EMI Film Distributors ID.
+When "PRESENTS" fades in, the logo fades out to make room for it.

 FX/SFX: The same as the second EMI Film Distributors logo; also appeared as a still image on later films.